fusioncharts/dev_centre_docs/getting-started/angular/angularjs/working-with-events-using-angularjs.md

 }
 ```

+In the above code `dataplotRollOver` event is triggered when the mouse pointer is rolled over a data plot.

-Click [here]({% site.baseurl %}/api/fusioncharts/fusioncharts-events) for the list of events in FusionCharts.
+Click [here]({% site.baseurl %}/api/fusioncharts/fusioncharts-events#dataplotrollover-247) to get the detailed parameters of the event.